foxdonut/meiosis/docs/lessons/05-Techniques-and-Strategies-E-SAM-Pattern.md

 ```

 > Note that we are able to look at proposals because they are in the form of objects.
 We couldn't
 do that if we were using functions instead.
-We can still have a SAM-like pattern with functions;
+Patchinko comes in handy here to manage our model
-we'll come back to this later.
+updates.

 Now our setup is: